-To celebrate 50 years of independence the Malaysian Government is spending RM 149 million (US$ 12 million) on it’s third “Visit Malaysia Year (VMY) promotion in the hopes of attracting more than 20 million foreign tourists.
+To celebrate 50 years of independence the Malaysian Government is spending RM149 million ( about US$12 million) on its third “Visit Malaysia Year (VMY)” promotion in the hopes of attracting more than 20 million foreign tourists.

-Added to this is a dramatic increase in the debilitating mosquito borne disease Dengue Fever in the capital, drink prices that are amongst the highest in Asia, and a police force that sees itself above it’s political masters and the prospects of a 14 % increase on 2006 arrivals looks very difficult.
+Added to this is a dramatic increase in the debilitating mosquito borne disease dengue fever in the capital, drink prices that are amongst the highest in Asia, and a police force that sees itself above its political masters and the prospects of a 14 per cent increase on 2006 arrivals (the goal) looks very difficult.

-While the country’s population thumbs its nose at the results of the Readers Digest survey, even it’s Prime Minister, Dato Seri Abdullah Ahmad Badawi, accepts that the county’s taxi drivers are far from charming.
+While the country’s population thumbs its nose at the results of the Reader’s Digest survey, even its Prime Minister, Dato Seri Abdullah Ahmad Badawi, accepts that the country’s taxi drivers are far from charming.

 At an industry event last year the PM implored Malaysia’s taxi drivers not to cheat their customers by taking them for a long ride, and chastised them for refusing to use their meters.

 He also urged them to periodically service their vehicles and told them they should keep their vehicles clean, be courteous and to communicate effectively with passengers to ensure they enjoyed their ride.

 Despite the heartfelt plea by the PM, reports of Malaysian taxi drivers refusing to use their meters, haggling over fares, verbally, and even physically abusing passengers remains a weekly feature in the country’s newspapers.

 With only 24 enforcement officers policing the 31,000 licensed taxis on the Malaysia peninsula, and increasing complaints from tourists and locals alike, the country’s Tourism Ministry was forced to take its own steps to stop the grossly inflated RM500 ($144) (the real cost is around RM60) airport to city taxi rides.